 Another good idea is to lift off your goggles from your face when you are on the lifts.
 Lifts can be slow and with not getting enough wind for them to function, the vents may need a break for a couple of seconds.
 Lift your goggle to let some external air come inside to neutralize the difference between the internal and external air – do not prolong this exposure as a couple of seconds are all you need.

 And while we are talking about vents, make sure your gloves do not have snow on them when you adjust your goggles.
 Be extra careful as you may not want to worsen your fogging issue by blocking the goggle vents from snow or moisture present on your gloves.

-Keeping your body move is the best way to keep the air flowing and preventing the fog to accumulate on the lens.
+Keeping your body moving is the best way to keep the air flowing and prevent the fog to accumulate on the lens.
 There are many goggles these days that come with a battery-powered fan to keep the inside dry and moisture-free.
-These vents let the cold air from outside come inside and throw the warm air inside outside.
+These vents let the cold air from outside come inside and throw the hot air inside outside.